aptdnfapt/Ai-speedometer/docs/README.md

 ### Providers and Models

-The system supports two types of providers:
+The system supports three types of providers:

 1. **Verified Providers** - From models.dev ecosystem
    - OpenAI, Anthropic, Google, and other major providers
    - Automatically updated with latest models
    - Pre-configured endpoints and authentication

+2. **Custom Verified Providers** - Pre-configured trusted providers
+   - Curated providers not in models.dev but treated as verified
+   - Pre-configured with specific models and endpoints
+   - Available in `custom-verified-providers.json`

-2. **Custom Providers** - User-defined providers
+3. **Custom Providers** - User-defined providers
    - Your own AI endpoints or local models
    - Full configuration flexibility
    - Support for OpenAI-compatible APIs